-Since his move to New York in 2008, Daniel has been a prominent young voice in the contemporary jazz scene, and has performed/recorded with Oz Noy, Kenwood Dennard, Lew Soloff, Marcus Printup, Jamie Haddad, Alon Yavnai, Mark Turner, Logan Richardson and Aaron Goldberg among others.
-Daniel has played at the Chicago World Music Festival, Red Sea Jazz Festival, Montreal Jazz Festival, Bean Town Jazz Festival and the Tel Aviv Jazz Festival, to name a few, and can be heard regularly at New York City venues such as Smalls, Cornelia Street Cafe and Blue Note.
+Since his move to New York in 2008, Daniel has been a prominent young voice in the contemporary jazz and world music scene, and has performed/recorded with world class musicians such as Oz Noy, Lionel Loueke, Kenwood Dennard, Marcus Printup, Frank London, Jamie Haddad, Alon Yavnai, Mark Turner, Dave Liebman, Logan Richardson, Dayna Stephens and Aaron Goldberg among others.

 Daniel is a 2009 ASCAP Jazz Composers and ASCAP Plus Award winner.
 His debut album, So It Goes, on the Art of Life Records label was released in 2010.
 The album features Uri Gurvich (sax), Gabriel Guerrero (piano), Eric Doob (drums), Marcelo Woloski (percussion) and Jeff Miles (guitar).
 His second album, EMUNA, was released in 2012 with BlueJazz Records.
 The album features a stellar lineup: Mark Turner (sax), Oz Noy (guitar), Sam Barsh (piano) and Ziv Ravitz (drums).
 Daniel’s music has been described as fresh, communicative, lyrical and rhythmic.
 A blend of modern jazz with deep Middle Eastern roots and pan African influences.